32bitkid/refactorman.com/source/_posts/better-color-gradients-with-husl.md

 </div>
 {% endfigure %}

 This might *not* be what you expect.
-Depending on what you are doing, you might be asking yourself, <q>What's up with that weird looking color in the middle!?</q>
+Depending on what you are doing, you might be asking yourself, <q>What's up with that weird color in the middle?!</q>

 Let's take a closer look at the math that causes this.